 Follow this link for information on Minors in Classical Languages, Archaeology and Civilization.

 For study away, we strongly recommend a program in the modern Middle East.
-Classics majors have studied for a semester in Egypt, Jordan, Syria, Morocco, Israel, Turkey and other countries.
-The department also runs a summer archaeological project in Israel and initiated an occasional January program comparing ancient and modern Alexandria and Rome in 2011.
+Recently, the most popular semester programs have been in Jordan, Morocco and Israel, but students in the past have also studied in Egypt, Syria, Turkey and other countries.
+The department runs a summer archaeological project in Israel and initiated an occasional January program comparing ancient and modern Alexandria and Rome in 2011.

 Living in Arabic House is a great way to extend your Arabic language learning.
 Three Arabic language students live in Arabic House, along with a student who is a native speaker.
 Arabic House is located at 176 Vernon, steps away from Macalester’s academic buildings, but feels like living in a neighborhood.
 The house has four private bedrooms, and the furnished shared-space includes a kitchen, living and dining area, two bathrooms, and in-house laundry.

-Students who live in Arabic House participate in preparing and sharing a common meal each week and make a conscientious effort to speak Arabic at all times while in the Arabic House.
-All Residents play active roles in organizing a cultural activity at least twice per semester.
-All residents are responsible for housekeeping chores.
+Students who live in Arabic House make a conscientious effort to speak Arabic at all times while in the Arabic House, and participate in preparing and sharing a common meal each week.
+All Residents play active roles in organizing a cultural activity at least twice per semester, and are responsible for housekeeping chores.

 Students who are interested in living at Arabic House must apply during Residential Life’s language house application period, using the Application for Residence in the Macalester College Arabic House.